 Limited Scalability and Data Storage

-Concerns about Data Privacy and Security
+Data Privacy and Security Concerns

-How Blockchain Helps Businesses Comply with HIPAA
+How Blockchain Helps Healthcare Businesses

 Despite the challenges, blockchain technology in healthcare can offer significant advantages when it comes to compliance with HIPAA and other global data privacy regulations.
 By ensuring transparent and immutable record-keeping, blockchain aligns with many privacy mandates while enabling more secure handling of sensitive health information.